eeemarv/eland/README.md

 #####Cron
     heroku addons:add scheduler
-    set every 10 min.  `$ php -r "echo file_get_contents('http://yourdomain.com/cron/cron.php');"`
+Set every 10 min.  `$ php -r "echo file_get_contents('http://yourdomain.com/cron/cron.php');"`
 Only one cronjob is needed for all installed domains (unlike eLAS).
-Just choose one domain or the Heroku app URL.
+Just choose one domain.

 #####Domain
-    Configure your domain with a CNAME to the Heroku app URL. set a config var for each domain to the name of the schema in the database heroku config:set ELAS_SCHEMA_EXAMPLE__COM=examplecom
+Configure your domain with a CNAME to the Heroku app URL. set a config var for each domain to the name of the schema in the database
+    heroku config:set ELAS_SCHEMA_EXAMPLE__COM=examplecom
-    (a good choice for a schema name is the `systemtag` or `letscode` of the letsgroup.
+A good choice for a schema name is the `systemtag` or `letscode` of the letsgroup.

 #####AWS S3
-    Create a file bucket (in your region) on Amazon S3 and put the config in environment vars. heroku config:set AWS_ACCESS_KEY_ID=aaa AWS_SECRET_ACCESS_KEY=bbb S3_BUCKET=ccc
+Create a file bucket (in your region) on Amazon S3 and put the config in environment vars.
+    heroku config:set AWS_ACCESS_KEY_ID=aaa AWS_SECRET_ACCESS_KEY=bbb S3_BUCKET=ccc

 #####Redistogo